bvm-org/bvm/README.md

   > it.
 In the JavaScript implementation of the BVM, this defaults to
   > `console.log`, but can be overridden through the JavaScript API,
   > covered later.

+# JavaScript API

+The JavaScript implementation of the BVM has an API.
+This API is the same regardless of whether you use the BVM in a browser or in NodeJS.

+## Entry point

+* `require('./bvm')`
+  Returns a `BVM` object.
+Due to the use of *browserify*, this is the correct entry point when in the web browser too.

+## The `BVM` object

+* `nuCPU(segment)`
+  Takes a segment, returns a new `CPU` object, ready to start running at the start (index 0) of the supplied segment.

+* `nuSegment(array)`
+  Takes an array which is expected to be a JSON array of opcodes, and returns a `segment`.
+See [File formats](#file-formats).
+I am not providing documentation of the `segment` object type here as you don't need to understand it to use the JavaScript implementation of the BVM.
+You just need to pass the created segment to the `nuCPU` method.

+* `types`
+  Returns the `types` object.
+Not further documented here.
+You may require some of the methods in the `types` object if you wish to programmatically inspect the result of `CPU.boot()`.

+* `assembler(string)`
+  Returns the assembler.
+Takes an optional string which if provided, should be the path to a file containing assembly.

+* `interpret(string)`
+  Takes a string, which is expected to be assembly.
+Parses it, converts it to the JSON object format and creates a segment from it, then creates and returns a new CPU ready to evaluate the segment.
+Does not boot the CPU.

+* `repl()`
+  *Only available in NodeJS*
+  Invokes the NodeJS REPL.

+## The `CPU` object

+* `boot()`
+  Starts the CPU at index 0 in the code segment the CPU was parameterised by.
+If the segment causes a value to be explicitly returned, then `boot()` will return this value to the caller.
+Otherwise, `boot()` will return the last operand stack in use when execution finished.
+Note that if the `HALT` opcode was the last opcode to be invoked, then `boot()` returns `undefined`.

+* `resume()`
+  If the CPU has been halted by use of the `HALT` opcode, resumes execution of the CPU from the instruction immediately following the `HALT` opcode.
+All state is preserved.

+* `log`
+  This is a field which contains the function used by the `LOG` opcode.
+You may set it to any function you wish.
+That function will be invoked by the `LOG` opcode and will be provided with one argument which will be a string formed by the `JSON.stringify` method on the value found at the top of the operand stack by the `LOG` opcode.

+* `ops`
+  This is a field which contains an array of strings, one for each recognised opcode.

+* `installOp(name, function)`
+  Installs a new opcode with the supplied name, to be the supplied function.
+The function as any JavaScript function.
+The function will be invoked with two arguments: the `vcpu` object which allows direct access to the current stack, dictionary stack etc, and the `ops` objects, which allows access to the other opcodes.
+A full discussion of this is really beyond the scope of this document and is specific to the JavaScript implementation.
+You'll really just have to Use the Source (the tests are a good place to start - the test harness uses `installOp` to install opcodes to create breakpoints).

+## The `Assembler` object

+* `read()`
+  If the `assembler` was created with a path to a file, this method reads in the contents of the file, and sets the `source` field of the `assembler` object to the contents of the file.
+Returns itself.

+* `parse()`
+  Does nothing unless the `source` field of the assembler has been set.
+If you didn't create the `assembler` object with a path to a file, don't forget to explicitly set the `source` field to the string containing the assembly.
+The call `parse()`.
+Parses the assembly.
+Sets the `parsed` field to the abstract syntax tree (AST) of the parsed assembly.
+Returns itself.
+Will throw various exceptions if the assembly is faulty.

+* `prettyprint()`
+  If the assembly was successfully parsed, calls `console.log` with the pretty-printed abstract syntax tree (AST) of the assembly.
+Returns itself.

+* `toJSON()`
+  If the assembly was successfully parsed, sets the `json` field of the `assembler` object to the JSON array of opcodes formed by walking over the AST.
+The contents of this `json` field may now be passed to the `BVM.nuSegment()` method to form a code segment.
+Returns itself.